wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_deb.rst

 		# apt-get install filebeat=6.1.2

-3. Download the Filebeat config file from the Wazuh repository, which is preconfigured to forward Wazuh alerts to Logstash:
+3. Download the Filebeat config file from the Wazuh repository.
+This is pre-configured to forward Wazuh alerts to Logstash:

 	.. code-block:: console